-Sprint is the fourth largest cell phone network in the US, by number of subscribers.
+Sprint is the fourth largest cell phone network in the US, by the number of subscribers.
 Like the other major cell phone providers, they offer discounts to a variety of customers, including those who work for large corporations, universities, affinity groups, and to those who are serving, or who have served in, the US armed forces.
 The Sprint Military Discount is available to those who are currently serving in the military, as well as those who have served honorably.
+Here are all the military discounts from cell phone providers if you are interested in comparing them.

 Let’s take a look at the Sprint military discount, who is eligible, savings, and whether or not it is worth switching carriers to take advantage of the savings Sprint offers.